Alfa Romeo Alfetta: GT, GTV and GTV 6 racing versions by Autodelta

 In 1980 the Alfetta GTV Turbodelta was already homologated in FIA Group 4, since the required number of production engines had been built and fitted to Alfetta Turbodelta Stradale and Nuova Giulietta Turbodelta models.
 A racing version was campaigned in rallies and developed during 1979 and 1980 seasons: entries backed by Jolly Club were driven by Pregliasco, Ormezzano and Verini.
-The last development of the Gp.4 Turbodelta featured wide arches, 15x11 Campagnolo rims shod with massive 290 mm tyres, big brakes, light body and huge engine bonnet covering induction to intercooler and turbo system.
+The last development of the Gp.4 Turbodelta featured wide arches, 15x11 Campagnolo rims fitted with massive 290 mm tyres, big brakes, light body and huge engine bonnet covering induction to intercooler and turbo system.

-Despite scoring a win at the Danube Rally, development of the Gp.4 Alfetta Turbodelta was not pursued as Carlo Chitti, Autodelta chief engineer, had more interest in SportsCars and F1.
+Despite scoring a win at the Danube Rally, development of the Gp.4 Alfetta Turbodelta was not pursued as Carlo Chiti, Autodelta chief engineer, had more interest in SportsCars and F1.
 Other consideration were the introduction of the Giulietta Turbo and the GTV 6 being imminent and the competition department being engaged in preparing to adapt to the 1981/82 change in FIA homologation categories for production-based cars from Group 2 and 4 to Group N and Group A. In the cases of the Group N and A GTV 6, events would prove that Alfa was very well prepared.

 In 1986 Alfa Romeo GTV 6 was one of the fastest Group A rally cars.
 In 1986 production of the GTV 6 ceased and Alfa Romeo turned its Group A racing and rallying efforts to the 75/Milano saloons, which were based on the same rear transaxle chassis.
-However, 1986 also saw the GTV 6 post one of its finest rallying victories when Yves Loubet's example won the Group A in the tragic 1986 Tour de Corse and placed 3rd overall among the monstrously powerful four-wheel-drive Group B cars, while in 1987 Greg Carr, win the Australian rally Championship with the Alfa Romeo Alfetta GTV V6.
+However, 1986 also saw the GTV 6 post one of its finest rallying victories when Yves Loubet's example won the Group A in the tragic 1986 Tour de Corse and placed 3rd overall among the monstrously powerful four-wheel-drive Group B cars, while in 1987 Greg Carr, won the Australian rally Championship with the Alfa Romeo Alfetta GTV V6.